Zsockets/Net.c/README.md

  1) Better connection filtering and search by parsing dynamic command-line args. (optarg or getopt).
  2) Live monitoring of /proc/net/tcp that updates every 2-3 seconds instead of a static capture.
  3) DNS name resolution.
  4) Export to JSON or CSV.
+ 5) Maybe utilize eBPF in the future for faster captures.